hado14052015-design/OpenA64/README.md

 ## Disclaimer

-OpenA64 is an independent hobby/research project.
+OpenA64 just means OpenARM64 and is an independent hobby/research project.

 It is **not affiliated with, endorsed by, sponsored by, or associated with Arm Ltd.**